quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Table: Nonsynonymous mutations in DNA repair genes near the chr6 peak {#tbl:nonsyn-diffs}

 We also considered the possibility that expression quantitative trait loci (eQTLs), rather than nonsynonymous mutations, could contribute to the C>A mutator phenotype associated with the locus on chromosome 6.
-Using GeneNetwork [@PMID:27933521] we mapped cis-eQTLs for *Setmar*, *Ogg1* and *Mbd4* in a number of tissues, though we did not have access to expression data from germline cells.
+Using GeneNetwork [@PMID:27933521] we mapped cis-eQTLs for the five DNA repair genes in a number of tissues, though we did not have access to expression data from germline cells.
 *D* alleles near the cosine distance peak on chromosome 6 were significantly associated with decreased *Ogg1* expression in kidney, liver, and gastrointestinal tissues; *D* alleles were also associated with lower *Rad18* expression in the retina (Table @tbl:eqtl-results).
-Although cis-eQTLs that lead to decreased *Ogg1* or *Rad18* expression might underlie the mutator locus on chromosome 6, they are challenging to interpret given their tissue specificity and our lack of access to germline expression data.
+The cis-eQTLs that lead to decreased *Ogg1* or *Rad18* expression are challenging to interpret, however, given their tissue specificity and our lack of access to germline expression data.

 Finally, we queried a dataset of structural variants (SVs) identified via high-quality, long-read assembly of inbred laboratory mouse strains [@doi:10.1016/j.xgen.2023.100291] and found 148 large insertions or deletions within 5 Mbp of the cosine distance peak on chromosome 6.
 Of these, seven overlapped the exonic sequences of protein-coding genes (Table @tbl:sv-overlap), though none of the genes has a previously annotated role in DNA binding, repair or replication, or in a pathway that would likely affect germline mutation rates.